snetts/gdrive/HOWTO.md

 # Authenticate

-# remove the token file
+Remove the token file
-rm ~/.gdrive/token_v2.json
+`rm ~/.gdrive/token_v2.json`
-# run the about subcommand to re-prompt you for authentication:
+Run the about sub command to re-prompt you for authentication:
-gdrive about
+`gdrive about`